 Montjuic is one of my favourite places to visit in Barcelona.
 I lived close by and would walk there a lot to get away from the hustle and bustle of the city.

 It’s a much less frequent part of the city, which baffles me because it’s one of the most beautiful.
-This is the sight of the Olympic Stadium and is home to the towering Torre Calatrava.
+This is the site of the Olympic Stadium and is home to the towering Torre Calatrava.

 You will also find Montjuïc Castle, which is an old military fortress that is now open to the public.
 You have to pay to go inside but it’s worth it.